 Queen Elizabeth II made many later visits to New Zealand, including one in 1963 at which the Queen Elizabeth II Arts Council was set up as the nation’s gift to her.

-Prince William made a special visit to New Zealand in 2011 to mark the November 2010 Pike River mine disaster, in which 29 men died, and the Christchurch earthquake of 22 February 2011, in which 185 people died.
-The prince met with families of the miners and of those who died in Christchurch, and with rescue workers and others involved in earthquake recovery in Christchurch.
+Prince William, The Duke of Cambridge, made a special visit to New Zealand in March 2011 to mark the November 2010 Pike River mine disaster, in which 29 men died, and the Christchurch earthquake of 22 February 2011, in which 185 people died.
+William returned in 2014 with his wife Kate and their infant son George.

 Other royal tourists prompted a quieter response.
 Although greeted by politicians at official welcomes, and watched by some of the citizenry, the crowds were smaller and less vocal, the decorations less elaborate.
 By the end of the 20th century it was possible for members of the royal family, including the queen, to visit almost unnoticed.

 Visiting London and meeting monarchs of the day reinforced the importance of royalty to Māori.
-The first visit was made by Moehanga (Ngāpuhi) in 1806, when he met King George III.
+The first visit was made by Moehanga (Ngāpuhi) when he met King George III in 1806.
 Moehanga was followed by others, including Hongi Hika, who met George IV in 1820, Hoani Wiremu Hīpango, who met Queen Victoria and Prince Albert in 1855, and the Māori King, Te Rata, who met George V in 1914.

 Māori have a separate political relationship with the royal family because Queen Victoria was formally the British partner in the Treaty of Waitangi signed with tribes in 1840, and from that flowed a relationship with the Crown.